V-Sekai/manuals/decisions/20211031-phase-out-groups-terminology-for-vskdefault.md

-# Proposed: Phase out groups in the branding to make it more recognizable
+# Draft: Phase out groups in the branding to make it more recognizable

 ## Context and Problem Statement